Online Doctor of Professional Counseling (D.P.C.)

 - A $35.00 application fee (non-refundable; must accompany application).

 - One copy of all official transcripts from previous college work and any transferable graduate credit.
 A minimum GPA of 3.25 is required for graduate work completed at a regionally accredited institution of higher learning.

-- A minimum of two (2) years of documented experience in professional counseling.
+- Documentation of a minimum of two (2) years of experience in professional counseling.